Nevada State Route 159: History

-A portion of Charleston Boulevard was previously designated U.S. Route 95 Alternate to bypass Downtown Las Vegas.
-The designation began at Fremont Street (SR 582) and continued west to Rancho Drive (SR 599), where it curved north to reconnect to US 95.
+A portion of Charleston Boulevard was previously designated US 95 Alternate to bypass Downtown Las Vegas.
+The designation began at Fremont Street (SR 582) and continued westward to Rancho Drive (SR 599), where it curved northward to reconnect to US 95.
 The alternate route was discontinued in 1982.

 Approximately 8.8 mi of SR 159 in Red Rock Canyon was designated a Nevada Scenic Byway on June 30, 1995.